Management Commands

 Options

-: Optional list of app labels or model names--keep-policies
+- models: Optional list of app labels or model names

 Example Output